 For a wedding of 100, you would need to buy 140 bottles of wine (if you’re serving ONLY wine).
 For a 4-hour wedding reception, plan on buying 100 bottles of wine.

-If you’re serving a mix of wine, beer, and spirits, you would need 65 bottles.
+or 65 Bottles (if you’re serving a mix of wine, beer, and spirits)

 How Much Wine for Wedding of 150